ThanhLa1802/VirtualAssistants/README.md

 # VirtualAssistants
   This project build virtual assistants!
+It has basic function example: talk, find on the internet, open youtube, open applications...

 # Setup envairoment
   Using Jupyter Notebook on Anaconda: https://youtu.be/EIMrfcosoRE